tovy-eu/tovy.eu-website/src/content/blog/2024-08-02-the-power-of-automation.md

 Just like a factory checks products for defects, our data pipelines check for errors automatically.
 If the data breaks a business rule (for example: "Delivery Date cannot be in the past"), we stop it before it reaches the AI.

 ### The Destination: Engineered Context
 Once the data is clean, it becomes Knowledge.
 At this stage, Tovy organizes the data specifically for AI to use.
-This is called Context Engineering.
+This is called **Context Engineering**.

 *   **The Single Truth:** We create "Gold" tables.
 These tables are the undeniable truth of the business (e.g., "We have exactly 500 units of this product").
 *   **Vector Search:** For text documents (like contracts or logs), we convert the text into a format the AI can search by meaning, not just by keywords.